jonjau/jonjauhari.com/content/blog/justice-as-maximising-welfare/index.md

 Of the two great proponents of utilitarianism, Mill was the more humane philosopher, Bentham the more consistent one.

-Pivoting to an approach that is more centered on individual rights, [the next part](justice-as-respecting-freedom) of *Justice* goes into **Libertarianism and free markets**.
+Pivoting to an approach that is more centered on individual rights, [the next part](justice-as-respecting-freedom) of *Justice* goes into **Libertarianism and deontology**.